luctivud/All-Of-Competitive-Programming/01-Material/README.md

 * [Awesome Competitive Programming by lnishan](https://github.com/lnishan/awesome-competitive-programming) : The encyclopedia of cp.
 It contains in-depth analysis as well as topic wise practice problems.
 Probably more than one can ask for.

-* [Competitive Coding Implementation by Ashishgup](https://github.com/Ashishgup1/Competitive-Coding) : Whenever you run into any problem, just check the implementation of Ashish Sir.
+* [Competitive Coding Implementation (C++) by Ashishgup](https://github.com/Ashishgup1/Competitive-Coding) : Whenever you run into any problem, just check the implementation of Ashish Sir.
 His codes are easy to understand and beautifully formatted.

+* [Competitive Coding Implementation (Python) by cheran-senthil](https://github.com/cheran-senthil/PyRival) : Python Oriented Library for Competitive Programming.

 * [OEIS](https://oeis.org/) : who doesn't love integer sequences?
 Well everyone should.